-Richard was part of the independent examiner (IE) team responsible for auditing a data request of a Swiss private bank.
-This related to the Foreign Account Tax Compliance Act (FATCA) influenced agreement between the US Department of Justice and the Swiss Federal Department of Finance in producing information around US related accounts.
-Richard was responsible for auditing and validating all technical aspects of identifying accounts based on the prescribed US indicia and ensuring the Bank produced all requested account and transaction level information in-line with the program.
-This involved analysing a large number of database queries across multiple platforms (CRM, account holder, transactional) and ensuring all results were reviewed and integrated into the final production.
+- Part of the Independent Examiner (IE) team responsible for auditing a data request of a Swiss private bank.
+This related to the FATCA influenced agreement between the US DOJ and the Swiss Federal Department of Finance, in producing information around US Related Accounts.
+Richard was responsible for auditing and validating all technical aspects of identifying accounts based on the prescribed US Indicia and ensuring the bank produced all requested account and transaction level information in-line with the program.
+This involved analyzing a large number of database queries across multiple platforms (CRM, account holder, transactional) and ensuring all results were reviewed and integrated into the final production.